Fatmike-GH/PELoader/README.md

 ``Example.exe`` is a test executable that utilizes both TLS data and a TLS callback.
 It reads and modifies the TLS data across multiple threads and also updates it within the TLS callback itself.
 If you wish, you can remove the ``TlsCallbackProxy`` by excluding the ``TlsCallbackProxy.h``header and attempt to load the executable with the PE loader.
 Additionally, you may experiment by removing one or more of the TLS-related methods (``InitializeTlsIndex``, ``InitializeTlsData``, ``ExecuteTlsCallbacks``) to observe how the behavior of ``Example.exe`` is affected.

+Note: Removing ``InitializeTlsIndex`` is not relevant when loading ``Example.exe`` since both, ``PELoader.exe`` and ``Example.exe`` have their TLS index set to 0.
+The method is still required, since Delphi binaries often have their TLS index set to -1 in the PE file.

 ## Limitations

 - Although the method I use to retrieve the TLS index for the main module is experimental and may not be universally reliable, it has still proven to work across a range of tested target executables, including MSVC Console and Windows applications, Rust Console and Windows builds, and Delphi binaries.